Armandelij/IOS-Guide/Interview Prep/Understanding Data Structures/Dynamic Arrays.md

 # Dynamic Arrays

 ## How do Dynamic Arrays Work
-A dynamic array grows automatically when you try to add elements to an array that is its capacity.
+A dynamic array grows automatically when you try to add elements to an array that is at its capacity.

 ## APPROACH